Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

       - the name of each course in the appropriate cells.
 3. Stage and commit your changes
 4. Push your feature branch to your origin on GitHub
-5. Create a pull request to the upstream for your branch.
+5. Turn in your work by creating a pull request to the upstream for your branch.

 There is a lot more to Markdown than that, but once you have the basics, its easy enough to look up the rest when you need it.